Engineering Technology Course Descriptions

 ETEC 140: Basic Electricity and Electronics

 Credits: 5.0Basics of AC and DC circuits.
-Includes resistors, capacitors, RC circuits, inductors, filters, diodes,transistors, and operational amplifiers.
+Includes resistors, capacitors, RC circuits, inductors, filters, diodes, transistors, and operational amplifiers.
 Testing and troubleshooting circuits where voltage changes over time.
 Practice using DMM and oscilloscope.
-Prerequisite(s): ETEC 150 or concurrent enrollment or instructor permission.
+Prerequisite(s): ETEC 150 or placement into MATH 97.

 Course Level Objectives